 At least most of the old folks were ambulatory or could be moved by wheelchair.
 In the hospital, you had people who had to be moved by stretcher.
 An ambulance can only move one stretcher bound patient at a time, so they put what school buses they could lay hands on into service for evacuation, lining the aisle of the bus with patients, but that’s still only 3-4 in the aisle per bus plus whoever you can put in the seats.
 Then there were those on life support who couldn’t be moved at all.
 Please take a moment to imagine you are a doctor who has been ordered to evacuate, because a nuclear accident is in progress and there are other disaster victims elsewhere too, but it is also quite clear if you leave these patients that they will die.
 That when the power fails and there’s no way to keep the generators going, even if you stay here with them, they will die.
 And the generators will die because the best hope, reconnecting the national power grid, is a non-starter because the best and least devastated option is the grid on west side of Honshu.
 Unfortunately, due to post-WWII reconstruction issues, the eastern and western sides of the island are running on different frequencies, 50 & 60Hz, and you can’t just plug one side into the other.
 And so, knowing what would happen, the medical staff evacuated, leaving 128 people behind in the hospital.
 They were assured that getting back to this hospital to evacuate those patients would be a high priority for the Japanese Self-Defense Forces who been activated to respond.

 When they got there, most of the patients were comatose and 14 died shortly thereafter.
 When telling the story of responding to the aftermath of the quake, this is the part that makes Shuzo most upset.
-That they weren’t prepared enough such that this choice had to even been made.
+That they weren’t prepared enough such that this choice had to even be made.
 Having lived through the Loma Prieta quake in Santa Cruz County and having the earth sciences background to know how much worse this was, I have a hard time imagining how you can be prepared enough.
 But this choice haunts him, the first responders, and the former staff of that hospital still.
 It is a source of shame, even in one of the worst natural disasters to strike Japan.
 I sincerely wish we could borrow some of that shame for America dealing with COVID-19 here in 2020.

 Let’s step this back a few because I want to discuss some of the problems Shuzo is up against now.
 Before heading to his dad’s place, we stopped at the Lawson Market in Namie for the final bathroom stop for the rest of the day until we got back to the train station.
 If you aren’t familiar with the central